vsjanarthani/campus-connect/readme.md

 > AND MongoDB and the Mongoose ODM are used for the database
 > AND queries and mutations for retrieving, adding, updating, and deleting data are incorporated
 > WHEN I see the application
-> THEN I see tt is deployed on a Heroku link with data
+> THEN I see it is deployed on a Heroku link with data
 > WHEN I see the application's polished UI
 > THEN I see it is responsive and interative
 > WHEN I review the application code for authentication
 > THEN I see JWT has been used
-> WHEN sensitive API KEY Informaiton is stored
+> WHEN sensitive API KEY Information is stored
 > THEN I can verify it is protected from public view
 > WHEN I review the repository
 > THEN I see meets quality coding standards for file structure, naming conventions and descriptive comments
 > WHEN I review the README
-> THEN I see the repository has aunique name, description, technologies used, screenshot, and link to deployed application
+> THEN I see the repository has a unique name, description, technologies used, screenshot, and link to deployed application